5 ways growing companies get tripped up by sales tax

-Then, on June 21, 2018, a landmark decision in South Dakota v.
-Wayfair, Inc. (Wayfair) essentially killed Quill.
-In its decision, the Supreme Court concluded that South Dakota has the right to require out-of-state sellers to collect and remit sales tax on taxable sales into the state if those sellers met certain revenue or sales volume thresholds.
-In the wake of the Wayfair ruling, dozens of states scrambled to pass economic nexus laws of their own.
-To date, 43 of the 45 states with a sales tax have economic nexus policies in place or will have them in place by the close of 2019.
+Then, in June 2018, a landmark decision in South Dakota v.
+Wayfair, Inc., essentially killed the Quill decision.
+In Wayfair, the Supreme Court ruled that South Dakota had the right to require out-of-state sellers to collect and remit sales tax on taxable sales into the state if those sales met certain revenue or sales volume thresholds.
+In the wake of this decision, dozens of states quickly passed economic nexus laws of their own.

-For more information, check out Avalara’s online guide to sales tax nexus laws by state.
+For more information, check out the Avalara online guide to sales tax nexus laws by state.

 The growing pains of tax compliance

 Below are five activities high-growth companies undertake that can be a roadblock to sales tax compliance:

 1. Domestic and global expansion.
 Physical expansion is still a key factor in business growth for many companies.
 But operating in more locations can also create new tax obligations, often faster than high-growth companies can adapt.
 Adding staff who work remotely (or at a home office) in a new state can add obligations to register, file, and remit taxes in that state and all its local jurisdictions.
 Opening new warehouses or distribution centers — including drop-shipping warehouses — can similarly create new nexus connections.
-Having nexus in one or two states might be manageable, but once you have nexus in 5+ states, sales tax gets exponentially more complicated as rates, rules, and filing requirements can vary greatly from state to state.
+Having nexus in one or two states might be manageable, but once you have nexus in more than five states, sales tax gets exponentially more complicated as rates, rules, and filing requirements can vary greatly from state to state.